The physiology of sleep, sleep and circadian rhythms, and sleep and daytime performance.

 - Gain a clear understanding of how sleep disorders are classified, and learn about some of the rare disorders that have influenced our understanding of sleep-wake regulation

-- Gain a clear understand of leading theories related to the function of sleep and basic understanding of a number of other contenders
+- Learn about leading theories related to the function of sleep and gain a basic understanding of a number of other contenders

 - Develop skills in combining information from multiple sources to produce a review of a field of sleep science